mosra/m.css/doc/doxygen.rst

 ======================= =======================================================
 ``annotated.html``      Class listing
-``files.html``          File and directory listing ``namespaces.html``     Namespace listing ``pages.html``          Page listing
+``files.html``          File and directory listing ``modules.html``        Module listing ``namespaces.html``     Namespace listing ``pages.html``          Page listing
 ======================= =======================================================

-By default it's those four pages, but you can configure any other pages via the ``--index-pages`` option as mentioned in the `Command-line options`_ section.
+By default it's those five pages, but you can configure any other pages via the ``--index-pages`` option as mentioned in the `Command-line options`_ section.

 Each template is passed a subset of the ``Doxyfile`` configuration values from the above table and in addition the :py:`FILENAME` and :py:`DOXYGEN_VERSION`